VeronikaMart/UnityThirdPerson/README.md

 # UnityThirdPerson
-A simple example of input system, character controller, cinemachine camera and implementation of state pattern
+A simple example of input system, character controller, cinemachine camera and implementation of state machine pattern
 Updated to 2022.1.5f1